scribe-security/docs/docs/how-to-run-scribe/ci-integrations/github/action-slsa.md

 ---
 Scribe offers the use of GitHub Actions to enable the embedding of evidence collection and integrity validation into your pipeline as a way to help secure your software supply chain.

-`valint slsa` is used to collect evidence and generate an SBOM.
+`valint slsa` is used to collect evidence and generate an SLSA.

 Further documentation [GitHub integration](../github/)